What is the mind?

 Let us not waste our time trying to apply this to world peace or strife among nations.
 Certainly the principle enunciated by Buddha would bring peace, but vast numbers of people are simply not going to follow spiritual wisdom.
 That is the nature of the world.
 It is the violent ward of the lunatic asylum we call the universe.
 Everyone here is either an active or a recovering homicidal maniac.
 This is the truth.
 Recovery is never in a group; it is entirely an individual matter.
 The intelligent recognize this and work toward their own recovery so they can be released from the cosmic booby hatch.
 They may encourage and even assist other individuals who wish to further their own cure, but they can accomplish nothing on a mass level.

 Also, we need to cure ourselves of addiction to “others.”
 We are individuals and have to live as individuals.
 What others think or do should not influence us at all.
 Whether we are supported or opposed it should make no difference at all.
 We should do the needful and get off the revolving wheel of birth and death.
-And it is only done one-by-one, not in batches or multitudes.
+And it is only done one by one, not in batches or multitudes.
 Buddha’s wisdom must be applied personally to our own lives.
 Even if millions do so it will still be absolutely individual.
 A vast forest is green because each tree in the forest is green.
-There is no “universal green” in the forest, it is all individual.
+There is no group-green in the forest, it is all individual.

-All right: what shall we do?
+So, what shall we do?
 Well, first of all, negativity is never counteracted by like negativity.
-So we do not react with hatred, anger, or suchlike.
+So we do not react with hatred, anger or suchlike.
 But neither do we mistakenly think that “positive” reaction is the answer either.
 Yes, I know, we have been told from Day One that love overcomes hatred, generosity overcomes selfishness, and gentleness overcomes violence.
-IT DOES NOT.
+THEY DO NOT.
 Since negativity directed toward us comes from within us, our overt response effects nothing.
 Buddha does not say that love cancels out hatred.
 He says something far more profound (and practical): freedom from hatred within ourselves eliminates hatred directed toward us.
 Nothing else.
 Oh, indeed, we can shame others by our positive reaction, and even make them conclude (selfishly) that “nice” is more advantageous than “nasty.”
 But in the long-term nothing will change, just be delayed.

 Peace with others